 - Relationship-based questions, such as causal and correlational questions, try to answer whether one variable influences another.
 These types of questions are used in experimental or in quasi-experimental design studies, to focus on understanding how they are connected or influence each other.

 Mixed methods research involves the integration of both qualitative and quantitative approaches within a single study, and for this reason, it’s a popular research method for researching nowadays.
-Mixed methods research combines both quantitative and qualitative data to explore a research question more thoroughly, and is often used in the behavioral, health, and social sciences.
+Mixed methods research combines both quantitative and qualitative data to explore a research question more thoroughly, and is often used in the behavioural, health, and social sciences.

 Mixed methods research questions can help you achieve a more comprehensive picture than a standalone quantitative or qualitative question.
 However, they can be difficult to implement and come with the same risk of research bias as standalone studies.